 If you were injured or a loved one was killed in a traffic accident involving a drug-influenced driver, you may be entitled to more compensation than what your insurance company says you are.
 But don’t put off taking legal action for too long — the statute of limitations on personal injury from a motor vehicle accident is four years from the date of the accident.

 Whether you have been charged with a DUID or have suffered an injury after an accident involving a driver under the influence, consult with the experienced DUI personal injury attorneys or DUI defense lawyers at Largey Law Firm in Central Florida.
-Call us at 352.508.1485 or contact us online to schedule a free consultation at one of our offices in Clermont, Inverness and Tavares.
+Contact us online to schedule a free consultation at one of our offices in Clermont, Inverness and Tavares.